Course 301 - History of Urban Missions

 Course 301 - History of Urban Missions (3 credits)

 An introduction to the history of urban ministry and the unique role of the gospel rescue mission movement.
-The course begins with the early history urban ministry and leads up to the present state of the movement as represented by the Association of Gospel Rescue Missions.
+The course begins with the early history urban ministry and leads up to the present state of the movement as represented by the Association of Gospel Rescue Missions, especially.
 Includes a study of the scriptures that solidly support the efforts of God's people to work among the poor and to reach the city.
 Assignments are intended to lead the student into a deeper investigation of what God's Word has to say about rescue mission ministry.

 Learning Objectives for this Course